andyst-dev/ft_transcendence-42/README.md

 # ft_transcendence

 A full-stack web application developed as part of the 42 curriculum.
-This project consists of building a single-page application around an online Pong experience, with user accounts, live chat, tournaments, Dockerized services, HTTPS and a broader microservice-based architecture.
+`ft_transcendence` is a single-page web application built around an online Pong project, with authentication, live chat, tournaments and a multi-service architecture.

-`ft_transcendence` was designed as a large collaborative project mixing web development, backend service design, real-time communication, game logic, deployment and security concerns in one application.
+It was a good way to build solid foundations in backend service design, real-time communication, deployment and security in a larger collaborative project.

 ## Features
 - Single-page web application built around an online Pong project